Stand Up Sling with Buckle Belt

 Units of Measurement: Each

-We have designed the Sling to reduce it from riding up under the arms.
-The pressure under the arms can be very painful on some brands of hoists, particularly with Patients who have arm or shoulder problems.
-If the Patient does have an arm or shoulder problem, an alternative way of using this Sling is to keep the patient’s arms inside it with the outer lifting band wrapped around the outside of their body.
-Using the Stand Up Sling in this way depends greatly on the Patient’s ability to co-operate and weight-bear.
+If the person does have an arm or shoulder problem, an alternative way of using this sling is to keep the person’s arms inside the sling with the outer lifting band wrapped around the outside of their body.
+Using the sling in this way depends greatly on the person’s ability to cooperate and weight-bear.

 Safe Working Load: 200kg / 440lbs (In accordance with ISO 10535:2011)